gauniverseorg/ga-docs/docs/Core-Features/Data/Datamodels/Relational/container-datetime.md

 # Container DateTime

-Used when you want to create a data time table to create reporting or other options that need a specific date as a key
+Used when you want to create a data time table to create reporting or other options that need a specific date as a key.

 Available properties: